 - We sometimes buy new toys and other gifts as needed.

 NOTE: The Holiday Fund is run entirely by Volunteers!
-The only "Administrative Cost" we have is the cost of our maillings.
+The only "Administrative Cost" we have is the cost of our mailings.

 Other Gifts for the Children:

 About 48 local businesses (many restaurants) set up Giving Trees with tags labeled for boys and girls ages 1 to 17.
 People pick off tags, buy a gift, wrap it and put it back under the tree.
 Each year we collect about 1,000 gifts from Giving Trees.
 The Potsdam Kiwanis Club coordinates the Giving Tree program.
-In addition, we receive many toys from the Toys for Tots program in St. Lawrence County, coordinated by Ray Cutway of Ogdensburg.
+In addition, we receive many toys from the Toys for Tots program in St. Lawrence County.

 How We Distribute the Toys and Food: